xy2z/PineDocs/README.md

 	- Test in all browsers + mobile browsers.

-## Known issues

 ## Future features
 - Support filetypes:
 	- Audi FLAC for (Firefox 51)
 	- WebM
 	https://www.reddit.com/r/linux/comments/5pood2/firefox_51_released_with_flac_audio_support_webgl/
-- htaccess
+- htaccess (Apache)
-- Apache config example file (for github wiki)
 - File icons should match file types.
+- Make a Recommended nginx conf
 - Remember scroll position when browsing between files (should also work when using the browsers back/forward)
 - Bug: Can't render (binary) files (images/videos/audio etc) bigger than ~50MB.
 (Possible solution: if the file is over XXMB then show a download link instead)
 - Search (filenames, dirs and content) (with keypress 'F' to focus, config for binding key)